superlinear-ai/awesome-machine-learning-engineer/README.md

 - TODO: Kafka is the opposite of RabbitMQ with "smart consumers" and a "dumb broker"
 - TODO: Kinesis streams

-## Developed by radix.ai
+## Developed by Radix

-At [radix.ai](https://radix.ai/), we invent, design and develop AI-powered software.
+At [Radix](https://radix.ai), we invent, design and develop robust and innovative AI-powered software solutions.

 Here are some examples of what we do with Machine Learning, the technology behind AI:
 - Help job seekers find a job.
-On the [Belgian Public Employment Service website](https://www.vdab.be/), we serve job recommendations based on your CV.
+On the [Belgian Public Employment Service website](https://www.vdab.be), we serve job recommendations based on your CV.
-- Help hospitals save time.
-We extract diagnoses from patient discharge letters.
 - Help publishers calculate their impact, by detecting copycat articles.
+- Help travelers catch their flight by predicting waiting times in airports.

-You can follow our adventures on [medium](https://medium.com/radix-ai-blog).
+You can follow our adventures on [Medium](https://medium.com/radix-ai-blog).